section-engineering-education/engineering-education/content/articles/understanding-closures-in-ruby/index.md

 - [The_difference_between_a_lambda_and_a_proc](#the-difference-between-a-lambda-and-a-proc)

 ### Closures

-In order to get a clear picture of what closures are we need to understand _first-class functions_, _free variables_, and _lexical environment_.
+In order to get a clear picture of what closures are, we need to understand _first-class functions_, _free variables_, and _lexical environment_.

 **A first-class function** is a function that can be treated as an object and passed as a parameter to another function.